rblack42/ACCweb.cosc2325/Appendix/Projects/ProjectMakefiles.rst

 ************

 Make operates by being told how files in your project relate t each other.
-On any "target" line, we list the files neeed to build that target.
+On any "target" line, we list the files need to build that target.
 For instance, we need a ``.cpp`` file to build a ``.o`` file, we need ``.o`` files to build the final program.